-4.5.8 Memory Hole At 15M-16M
+Memory Hole At 15M-16M

-In order to improve performance, certain space in memory can be reserved for ISA cards.
-This memory must be mapped into the memory space below 16 MB.
 You can reserve this area of system memory for ISA adapter ROM.
-When that area is reserved it cannot be cached.
+When this area is reserved, it cannot be cached.
 The user information of peripherals that need to use this area of system memory usually discusses their memory requirements.